Your Holiday Gift Guide for Food Lovers & Home Cooks

 The Mini Artist Series from Brightland - 4 infused olive oils for $85 USD

-We don’t want to tell you what to buy, as this will depend on the type of cuisine that your home cook gravitates towards.
-Pay attention and get them something that will compliment what they make.
-Or, if they’ve expressed interest in trying a new type of cuisine but don’t have the right spices in the kitchen, you can help them get started!
+For herbs and spices, pay attention and get them something that will compliment what they make.
+Or, if they’ve expressed interest in trying a new type of cuisine but don’t have the right spices on hand, you can help them get started!

 🎁 Shop Local: Check out your local farmer’s market to see what they have!